dukeofdisaster/elastic-gauntlet/gcp/readme.md

 Google Marketplace is a good candidate for the majority of this exercise because

 1. SSh-in-browser requires no custom config
-1. Google cloud marketplace has a ready made stack ELK Ubuntu 2204
+1. Google cloud marketplace has a ready made stack running ELK Ubuntu 2204 (ref appendix)

 ## NOTES